An efficient wavelet-based physics-informed neural network for multiscale problems: Results and discussions

-The parameters of the W-PINN for the Example \ref{eg:1} are listed in Table \ref{tab:1}. {Table \ref{tab:2} compares the training time of automatic differentiation based PINN and W-PINN.
-The experiments were conducted with $\epsilon = 2^{-4}$ and each test was executed for $10^3$ iterations.
-The results demonstrate that conventional PINN exhibits a steeper growth in training time with increase in network depth, requiring up to $6.2$ times longer than W-PINN at depth $32$.
-This substantial difference in computational overhead can be attributed to W-PINN's elimination of automatic differentiation calculations, which become increasingly expensive in conventional PINNs as network depth increases.} The comparison of various methods have been presented in Table \ref{tab:3_new}, which provides the relative $L_2$-error and average training time of the W-PINN, conventional PINN and PINN with gaussian-wavelet activation function \cite{uddin2023wavelets}.
-This table shows the W-PINN approximates the solution with much smaller $L_2$-error for lower values of $\epsilon$.
-Similar observations are drawn from Figure \ref{fig:4}, which demonstrate when $\epsilon=2^{-4}$, there is no such sharp singularity near the origin, all methods approximate the solution well.
+The comparison of various methods has been presented in Table \ref{tab:3_new}, which provides the relative $L_2$-error and average training time of the W-PINN, conventional PINN, PINN with gaussian-wavelet activation function \cite{uddin2023wavelets}, {PIRBN \cite{PIRBN}, and Gabor PINN \cite{GaborPINN}}.
+This table shows that the W-PINN approximates the solution with a much smaller $L_2$-error for lower values of $\epsilon$.
+Similar observations are drawn from Figure \ref{fig:4}, which demonstrates that when $\epsilon=2^{-4}$, there is no such sharp singularity near the origin, and all methods approximate the solution well.
 However, as $\epsilon$ decreases, the exact solution of the problem has a strong singularity near the origin.
-Then both PINN and PINN with wavelet activation function are unable to accurately capture the behavior of the solution, whereas W-PINN effectively resolves the singularity, with the predicted solution closely following the exact solution.
+Then, both PINN and PINN with a wavelet activation function are unable to capture the behavior of the solution accurately.
+In contrast, W-PINN effectively resolves the singularity, with the predicted solution closely following the exact solution.

 \begin{example} Consider the following highly singularly perturbed non-linear problem \cite{MR3264586}:

 where f is chosen such that $u(t)=2-\exp(-t/\epsilon)+t^2$ is the exact solution. \end{example}